sindresorhus/type-fest/readme.md

 - [`Trim`](source/trim.d.ts) - Remove leading and trailing spaces from a string.
 - [`Split`](source/split.d.ts) - Represents an array of strings split using a given character or character set.
+- [`Words`](source/words.d.ts) - Represents an array of strings split using a heuristic for detecting words.
 - [`Replace`](source/replace.d.ts) - Represents a string with some or all matches replaced by a replacement.
 - [`StringSlice`](source/string-slice.d.ts) - Returns a string slice of a given range, just like `String#slice()`.
 - [`StringRepeat`](source/string-repeat.d.ts) - Returns a new string which contains the specified number of copies of a given string, just like `String#repeat()`.